Alexander McQueen (fashion house): Collaborations

-In 2008, Alexander McQueen collaborated with mass market retailer Target as McQ Alexander McQueen for Target.
-The company was the first collaboration between Target and an international designer.
+In 2008 Alexander McQueen collaborated with Samsonite to produce the Black Label luggage collection using a mould of a human ribcage and sternum on the front and spine on the back.
+Other pieces in the collection apply animal patterns like crocodile to the bags' skin using laser cutting technology.
+With the catwalk presentations, Alexander McQueen collaborated with Philip Treacy to produce hats for the Spring 2008 collection, and again with the Fall 2009 collection.
+The same year, the McQ diffusion line collaborated with the retailer Target as McQ for Target.
+It was the first collaboration between Target and an international designer.
 McQueen cited Leila Moss of The Duke Spirit as his muse for the collection.
 The collection was launched on 4 March 2009, with the band playing at the launch party.
-The same year, Alexander McQueen collaborated with Samsonite to produce luggage formed using a mould of a human ribcage and sternum on the front and spine on the back.
-Other pieces in the collection apply animal patterns like crocodile to the bags skin using laser cutting technology.
-With the catwalk presentations, Alexander McQueen collaborated with Philip Treacy to produce hats for the Spring 2008 collection, and again with the Fall 2009 collection.

-During first semester of 2009, McQueen also collaborated with dancer Sylvie Guillem, director Robert Lepage and choreographer Russell Maliphant, designing wardrobe for theater show "Eonnagata", directed by Robert Lepage.
-The film "Sylvie Guillem, on the edge" produced by French production company A DROITE DE LA LUNE, traces whole history of the creation of the show, from first rehearsals which took place in Quebec until world premiere which was held in 2008 at Sadler's Wells theater in London.
+During first semester of 2009, McQueen also collaborated with the dancer Sylvie Guillem, the director Robert Lepage and the choreographer Russell Maliphant to design the wardrobe for the theatre show "Eonnagata", directed by Lepage.
+The film "Sylvie Guillem, On The Edge" produced by the French production company A DROITE DE LA LUNE, traces the whole history of the creation of the show, from its first rehearsals in Quebec to its world premiere in 2008 at Sadler's Wells theater in London.

-On 6 October 2009, the company collaborated with SHOWstudio to stream its Spring/Summer 2010 collection Plato's Atlantis live on the company's website.
+On 6 October 2009 the company collaborated with SHOWstudio to stream its Spring/Summer 2010 collection Plato's Atlantis live on the company's website.
 The shoes from that collection were later featured on the SHOWstudio website.
 The same year, the company collaborated with Unkle who produced music for the McQ Autumn/Winter 2009 collection titled McQ.
 The collaboration was a success, and was extended a second season for the McQ Spring/Summer 2010 collection where the promotional CD was given out in a McQ press goodie bag.

-In June 2010, Visionaire magazine's 58th issue, titled Spirit: A Tribute To Lee Alexander McQueen, was released as a tribute to the late founder.
+In June 2010 Visionaire magazine's 58th issue, titled Spirit: A Tribute To Lee Alexander McQueen, was released as a tribute to the late founder.
 The issue featured images and discussions with editors who had met McQueen in 2003 to discuss the collaboration which never materialised.
-The issue also features contributions from Lady Gaga, Steven Klein, Nick Knight and Mario Testino Only 1,500 numbered copies were made, with pages made from seeded paper, which will sprout wildflowers once planted signifying the ongoing legacy of McQueen.
+The issue also features contributions from Lady Gaga, Steven Klein, Nick Knight and Mario Testino Only 1,500 numbered copies were made, with pages made from seeded paper, which will sprout wildflowers once planted, signifying the ongoing legacy of McQueen.